KAHWAIKK/LINUX/ReadMe.md

 The /etc/shadow file contains information about users’ passwords.
 In this exercise you will use several commands to view the data in this file.

+  # Creating A Group
+The groupadd command can be executed by the root user to create a new group.
+The command requires only the name of the group to be created.
+The -g option can be used to specify a group id for the new group:

+#  Modifying a Group
+The groupmod command can be used to either change the name of a group with the -n option or change the GID for the group with the -g option.

+# Consider This

+These files with no group name are called orphaned files.
+To search for all files that are owned by just a GID (not associated with a group name) use the -nogroup option of the find command:

+# DELETING A GROUP

+As long as the group to be deleted is not a user's primary group, deleting the group is accomplished by using the groupdel command along with the name of the group:

+# Creating a User
+Once you've verified which default values to use and you've gathered the information about the user, then you are ready to create a user account.
+An example of a useradd command using a few options looks like the following:

+root@localhost:~# useradd -u 1009 -g users -G sales,research -m -c 'Jane Doe' jane

+This example of the useradd command creates a user with a UID of 1009, a primary group of users, supplementary memberships in the sales and research groups, a comment of "Jane Doe", and an account name of jane.

+After executing the previous command, the information about the jane user account is automatically added to the /etc/passwd and /etc/shadow files, while the information about supplemental group access is automatically added to the /etc/group and /etc/gshadow files:

+# Setting a User Password
+There are several ways for a user password to be changed.
+The user can execute the passwd command, the administrator can execute the passwd command providing the username as an argument, or graphical tools are also available.

+The administrator can use the passwd command to either set the initial password or change the password for the account.
+For example, if the administrator had created the account jane, then executing passwd jane provides the administrator a prompt to set the password for the jane account.
+If completed successfully, then the /etc/shadow file will be updated with the user's new password.

+# Deleting a User
+The userdel command is used to delete users.
+When you delete a user account, you also need to decide whether to delete the user's home directory.
+The user's files may be important to the organization, and there may even be legal requirements to keep the data for a certain amount of time, so be careful not to make this decision lightly.
+Also, unless you've made backup copies of the data, once you've executed the command to delete the user and their files, there is no reversing the action.

+To delete the user jane without deleting the user's home directory /home/jane, execute:

+root@localhost:~# userdel jane
+Beware that deleting a user without deleting their home directory means that the user's home directory files will be orphaned and these files will be owned solely by their former UID and GID.

+To delete the user, home directory, and mail spool as well, use the -r option:

+root@localhost:~# userdel -r jane